TransitionSolver/TransitionSolver/README.md

 	python3 -m examples.pipeline_example
 	python3 -m examples.barebones_example

-There is now a new way to run `TransitionSolver`, using `command_line_interface.py`, again in the `examples` subdirectory.
+For supported models `TransitionSolver` can also be run using `command_line_interface.py`, again in the `examples` subdirectory.
 This accepts arguments from the command line.
 Two methods for using this script are:

 	python3 -m examples.command_line_interface <modelLabel> <outputFolderName> <inputFileName>
 	python3 -m examples.command_line_interface <modelLabel> <outputFolderName> <parameter value 1> <parameter value 2> ... <parameter value n>